09 February - 15 March 2022

 - salaries (including your own salary, however no more than corresponding to your activity level in the project)

 - running costs (such as consumables, travel including stays at research facilities, publication costs and minor equipment)

 The grant amount includes cover of indirect costs as a percentage of the direct costs, according to the model used by your administrating organisation.
 Grants must not be used for scholarships.
 If a doctoral student participates, project funds may not be paid out as salary during teaching or other departmental duties.

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

-The grant period is 4 years, starting in January 2022.
-The first payment will be made in January 2022 at the earliest.
+The grant period is 4 years, starting in January 2023.
+The first payment will be made during January 2023 at the earliest.

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.